If your business is facing repeated pick-up failures and other e waste management challenges, a new solution could help.

 Too many cooks in the kitchen…it’s destined to get messy.
 The same goes for electronics recycling.
 It’s difficult to manage and navigate reporting, brand protection, and environmental compliance when you’re dealing with multiple, if not dozens or more, electronic recycling companies.

 In this post, we’ll go through some of the issues we’ve seen.
-If you recognize your organization in any of the below points, it may be time to take a comprehensive look at potential solutions.
+If you recognize your organization in any of the below points, it may be time to take a comprehensive look at potential solutions to better manage electronics recycling.

 1. Storage challenges